 Results from Chinese studies have demonstrated that the Shang Ring is both safe and easy to use.
 The first report of the Shang Ring in the literature was from a study conducted by Peng et al. who reported low rates of complication among 1,200 Shang Ring circumcisions.
 Similarly low complication rates were seen in a series of 328 men circumcised with the Shang Ring in another Chinese study by Cheng et al..
 A third study by Li et al. conducted in China comparing Shang Ring circumcision with the dorsal slit technique found significantly fewer complications, lower pain levels during and after the procedure, and higher participant satisfaction among participants circumcised with the Shang Ring.
 Average Shang Ring circumcision times (excluding administration of local anesthesia), were reported in the Chinese studies to be between 3-5 minutes with patient satisfaction rates over 98.
 Since 2008, a series of studies using the Shang Ring for adult MC have been carried out in Africa according to guidelines established by WHO for clinical evaluation of new devices for adult MC.
 Results from the studies conducted to date in Africa demonstrate that the Shang Ring has an excellent safety profile, supporting results of Shang Ring use in China and indicating that the Shang Ring could facilitate rapid roll-out of MC for HIV prevention in Africa.
 The African experience shows that the Shang Ring is easily used by trained non-physicians, which would facilitate task shifting, and is strongly preferred by providers and well-liked by men who have participated in the studies.
 The vast majority of participants in studies in Africa as well as China have reported few problems and little disruption to daily life while wearing the device.
 The significantly shorter procedure time for Shang Ring circumcision would allow for many more procedures to be done in a given time frame compared to conventional MC techniques.

-It is strictly non-reusable.
-Should be only used by surgically trained health care providers.
+The ShangRing is non-reusable.
+It should be only used by surgically trained health care providers.